 It was also where most of the leaders of the 1916 rebellion were executed.
 In more recent times it has been used in movies and TV shows.

 Visiting the gaols is only possible with a guided tour at certain times of the day.
 Walk-ins are possible, but it can be quite busy, especially during the summer months.

 Probably the most visited brewery in the world.
 Guinness has been produced here since 1759 and due to some very successful marketing, it is now associated with Ireland and has become a huge tourist attraction.

-The interactive museum tells you the story of Arthur Guinness, his famous drink and how the company operate globally today.
+The interactive museum tells you the story of Arthur Guinness, his famous drink, and how the company operates globally today.

 The seven-story museum finished in the Gravity bar.
 If you are of age you will receive a complimentary Guinness and be able to enjoy one of the best views of Dublin city.

 Following your taste of Guinness and some Irish history, it may be time to grab a bite to eat and experience a little more of Ireland’s culture in Temple Bar.
 This is the heart of Dublin’s nightlife, but it doesn’t start until late in the evening.
 Here are two of the most popular restaurants in Temple bar:

 Gallagher’s Boxty house–The boxty is a potato pancake dish from the north of Ireland and in this restaurant, you can enjoy many variations of it.
 If this isn’t to your liking, there are plenty of other dishes on offer.